moosearch/kindle-book-extractor/README.md

 # Kindle Book Screenshot Script – Setup & Usage

-This script automatically screenshots all the pages of a Kindle book in the Kindle for PC application.
+This script automatically screenshots all the pages of a Kindle book in the Kindle for PC application and bundles it into a PDF.

 # PRE-REQUISITES

 Before using this script, make sure you have the following installed:

-Amazon Kindle for PC (desktop application)
+- Amazon Kindle for PC (desktop application)

-Python 3.14.x (or later; ensure it is added to your system PATH)
+- Python 3.14.x (or later; ensure it is added to your system PATH)

-Windows 10 or 11
+- Windows 10 or 11

+This will not work on Linux or Mac!

 # PROJECT SETUP STEPS